cloudthat-devops/genpact_capstone_batch1/README.md

 <a href="https://github.com/cloudthat-devops/genpact_capstone_batch1/blob/main/Python/api.py">See the Python solution code here</a>

+## AWS HAPROXY TASK

+### Create two EC2 instances and install apache2 web-server in it.
+Launch the third EC2 instance and install HA-PROXY in it.
+The HA-PROXY instance should act as a load balancer for the two Apache web-server instances

+<a href="https://github.com/cloudthat-devops/genpact_capstone_batch1/blob/main/AWS_HAPROXY/AWS%20Hands%20on%20Lab-Hproxy.pdf">See the solution here</a>

 ## Terraform & Ansible Task :
 ### Using Terraform launch an EC2 instance with security group corresponding to web-application.
 Using the terraform created instance and ansible install web-server (httpd) in that instance.
 Make sure the webs-server is up and running.